Performance Summary

 Stage 3

-For each stop, passenger demand is generated independently for two worker groups — morning shift and afternoon shift — using a Discrete Uniform Distribution U[5, 25].
-The drop demands are then derived (not independently randomised) to enforce real-world logical consistency.
+For each stop, raw passenger demand is generated independently for two worker groups — morning shift and afternoon shift — using a Discrete Uniform Distribution U[5, 25].
+These raw values are then proportionally scaled so that each shift totals ~1,250 workers (morning + afternoon = ~2,500 total headcount, matching the real MAS Controline Pallekele factory workforce).
+The drop demands are derived (not independently randomised) to enforce real-world logical consistency.

 G1